microsoft/superbenchmark/docs/user-tutorial/benchmarks/micro-benchmarks.md

 #### Introduction

-The common cublas functions with parameters in models (resnet, vgg, densenet, bert, gpt2, lstm) traning.
+Measure the performance of most common Nvidia cuBLAS functions with parameters in models training including ResNet, VGG, DenseNet, LSTM, BERT, and GPT-2.

-Cublas functions support:
+The supported functions for cuBLAS are as follows:
  - cublasSgemm
  - cublasSgemmStridedBatched
  - cublasGemmStridedBatchedEx